Aboriginal and Torres Strait Islanders

 Townsville City Council worked closely with local Elders and local Aboriginal artists to create a reflection area in the local cemetery for Aboriginal and Torres Strait Islander peoples.
 This is a great example of how meaningful relationships with the local community can produce outcomes that the Townsville community can benefit from.

-Request for foliage from our parks and botanic gardens
+Request for foliage from our botanic gardens

 Townsville City Council recognises that our community at times may want to request the use of plants and other natural materials from Townsville’s local parks and botanic spaces for cultural, religious, educational and/or scientific purposes.
 To assist in supporting the local community, the Parks and Open Space team welcomes requests for foliage or items from plants from within Council Parks and Open Space that have a link to cultural, religious, educational and/or scientific purposes.